awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 1. To get a list of proxies, run [describe\-db\-proxies](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxies.html)\.

-1. To show connection parameters such as the maximum percentage of connections that the proxy can use, run [describe\-db\-proxy\-target\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxy-target-groups.html) `--db-proxy-name` and use the name of the proxy as the parameter value\.
+1. To show connection parameters such as the maximum percentage of connections that the proxy can use, run [describe\-db\-proxy\-target\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxy-target-groups.html) `--db-proxy-name`\.
+Use the name of the proxy as the parameter value\.

 1. To see the details of the RDS DB instance or Aurora DB cluster associated with the returned target group, run [describe\-db\-proxy\-targets](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxy-targets.html)\.